The Cheeger problem in abstract measure spaces: Cheeger sets in perimeter-measure spaces

 \subsection{Existence of \texorpdfstring{$N$}{N}-Cheeger sets}

-We begin by proving that the existence of $N$-Cheeger clusters of $\Omega$ is ensured whenever the perimeter functional possesses properties \ref{prop:lsc}, \ref{prop:compact}, \ref{prop:isoperim}, and the set $\Omega\in \A$ is $N$-admissible with finite $\m$-measure.
-These requests though are not necessary, as some examples at the end of this section show.
+We prove that the existence of $N$-Cheeger clusters of $\Omega$ is ensured whenever the perimeter functional possesses properties \ref{prop:lsc}, \ref{prop:compact}, and \ref{prop:isoperim}, and the set $\Omega\in \A$ is $N$-admissible with finite $\m$-measure.
+These requests are not necessary though, as some examples at the end of this section show.